 - Check your writing for completeness and errors.

 Recording artists are frequently the face of commercial products, and children and adolescents are frequently their target audience.
-Now, a new study by researchers at NYU Langone Medical Center finds that the vast majority of the food and beverage products marketed by some of the most popular music stars are unhealthy.
+Now, a new study by researchers at NYU Langone Medical Center finds that the vast majority of the food and beverage products most popular music stars market are unhealthy.
 And this type of advertising is contributing to the alarming rise in childhood and teen obesity in America, the authors warn.

 Soda and other sugary drinks, fast food and sweets are among the most common food and beverage products endorsed by famous music personalities, according to the descriptive study, which publishes June 6 in Pediatrics.
 Equally alarming, none of the music stars identified in the study endorsed fruits, vegetables, or whole grains.
 Only one endorsed a natural food deemed healthy–pistachios.

-The “gist” of this article is that recording artists are frequently the face of unhealthy commercial products, and this is contributing to childhood obesity.
+The “gist” of this article is that recording artists are frequently the face of unhealthy comhmercial products, and this is contributing to childhood obesity.
 Great!
-But there’s also some extra information here that we don’t need to cover in our summary.
+However, there’s also some extra information here that we don’t need to cover in our Summarise Written Text.